-From time to time, pursuant to Section 420 of the Code, the Company transfers portions of the excess pension assets of the MPT held for the Plan to an account of the Plan under the MPT established under section 401(h) of the Code and/or to an account of the Plan under the MPT established under Section 420(a) of the Code (an applicable life insurance account) to pay for, respectively, retiree healthcare costs and retiree life insurance coverage for eligible retirees covered by the Company's agreement with the Unions regarding retiree healthcare benefits and life insurance coverage.
+From time to time, pursuant to Section 420 of the Code, the Company transfers portions of the excess pension assets of the MPT held for the Plan to an account of the Plan under the MPT established under section 401(h) of the Code and/or to an account of the Plan under the MPT established under Section 420(a) of the Code (an applicable life insurance account), respectively, to pay for retiree healthcare costs for eligible formerly represented retirees and their eligible covered dependents and to pay for retiree life insurance coverage for eligible formerly represented retirees covered by the Company's agreement with the CWA and IBEW regarding retiree healthcare benefits and life insurance coverage.
 These transfers constitute "collectively bargained transfers" within the meaning of Section 420(f) of the Code.
-During 2022, the Company made transfers of excess pension assets of \$70,000 to cover retiree health care costs for eligible formerly represented retirees and their eligible covered dependents and \$50,000 to fund a portion of retiree life insurance coverage for eligible formerly represented retirees.
+During 2023, the Company made transfers of excess pension assets of \$100,000 to cover retiree health care costs for eligible formerly represented retirees and their eligible covered dependents and state of \$100,000 to cover retiree health care costs for eligible formerly represented retirees and their eligible covered dependents and \$44,995 to fund a portion of retiree life insurance coverage for eligible formerly represented retirees.